urgdog/urg.systems/thonks/homelab.md

 This is what makes soft, failure-fearing goblins into tough shamans that can stare down the uncertainty beast and laugh.
 You've broken worse, and fixed worse.
 Most importantly:

-> you've figured out that you know how to figure it out.

-It doesn't need to be expensive.
-Oh- and when it's time: yes, you do need the rack with wheels.

 <div class="field-box" style="white-space:pre-line">
-You don't need a certification, you don't need a degree, you don't need to "be smart".

-Just be stubborn and keep trying.
-Watch the patterns.

-It's ok to not know.

-You'll figure it out- or if you don't, you know what it *isn't*, and that's just as good.

-Just get up and do something.
+you've figured out that you know how to figure it out.
 </div>